remtori/ATG/README.md

 - Overheating mechanism: When fire shell increase the heat by some amount, if the heat excess a thresh hold, you can no longer fire

 - Recoil: When fire a shell a recoil force is apply to the tank, the bigger the shell, the stronger the force.
 The force will be stronger if the fired shell is parallel to the tank.
 (TL;DR place the barrel perpendicular to the tank then fire)

+### Player vs Computer

+- Repair pack to heal 10% health

+- Garage as checkpoint and switch to new tank

+## Levels (for PvC)

+### Level One

+- Mini boss that can only be beaten by fast moving tank

+- Mini boss that can only be beaten by slow strong - long range fire power tank

+- Final boss ...

+- Balanced tank is easier to clear the mobs